MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/one-time-call.md

 ### Step 2: Share the instructions

 After you successfully generate a link, the text box in step 2 will populate with two links.
 The first link enables your customer to download the Dynamics 365 Remote Assist mobile app.
 The second link enables your customer to join the call.
 Select **Copy** to copy the text box content.
-Then, share the instructions with your customer by using your preferred communication platform.
+Then share the instructions with your customer by using your preferred communication platform.

 > [!NOTE]
 > The customer can use the Dynamics 365 Remote Assist mobile app on [both AR and non-AR devices](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/requirements#device-options-and-requirements-for-a-dynamics-365-remote-assist-user).
 However, some older mobile device models may truncate SMS messages, making it difficult for your customer to receive the two links via SMS.